-I would like to extend a very warm welcome to you and your family from the Year 1 team here at Nord Anglia International School Dubai.
+I would like to extend a very warm welcome to you and your family from the Primary team here at Nord Anglia International School Dubai.

-The first week of school is an exciting and busy time for the children, parents and teachers.
+The first week of school is an exciting and busy time for the children, their parents and our teachers.
 There will be a lot of new experiences and a lot of questions that you will want to ask.

-For children who are new to Nord Anglia Dubai the first day is a big day.
+For children who are new to Nord Anglia School Dubai, the first day is a big day.
 Some children may find separating from parents and carers difficult.
-Preparing your child in advance by talking to them about their new school and having a play visit can make things easier.
+Preparing your child in advance by talking to them about their new school and sharing pictures etc. can make things easier.
 On the day a big hug, a wave goodbye, a big smile and reassurance that they will be collected and when, will help your child adjust to their new environment more quickly.
-With time your child will become more familiar and settled with the school routines.
+With time, your child will become more familiar and settled with the school routines.

 We believe that your child's time with us will be a happy and settled one and that they will enjoy attending each day.
-We look forward to getting to know you and your family and as the year goes on we can work together in the best interests of your child.
+We look forward to getting to know you and your family and as the year goes on we will work together in the best interests of your child.